Jabernathy88/ndto/README.md

 Deployed here: [NDTO at Heroku](https://ndto.herokuapp.com)

-See also pretty version of this [Readme on Medium.com](https://medium.com/@ghostmap/outline-for-revamped-ndto-3a2a0d35feab).

 I am rebuilding the rails app I attempted last month, but this time with better planning and technique.
 Elevator pitch:

 * _NDTO is a Magic the Gathering tournament tracker app for local unsanctioned game events._